svor/che-java-tests/README.md

 Then since the tests are essentially just a theia plugins you can develop and debug the tests using the hosted instance.
 `Hosted plugin: Debug instance` or `Hosted plugin: Start instance`

-and then open the testWorkspace folder
+and then open the testWorkspace folder in your hosted instance.

 #### Running these tests automatically when a workspace starts
 You may want to run your tests automatically when you are starting your workspace from a devfile for testing.
 In order to do this you'll need a few things:

     1. Your test cases implemented as a theia plugin (like this project)
     2. A meta.yaml referencing your theia plugin
     3. A devfile referencing your meta.yaml